 The path from this last road to the clearing which holds the locomotive is not a marked trail.
 If you’re used to following faint trails through the woods, you’ll make it, and just trust your coordinates anyway.
 What’s more, if you stay on a southeasterly tack you will absolutely come to the cable tramway and the wide trail that runs alongside it, because it spans the entire distance between the two lakes.
 From wherever you reach the tramway you can go left to the locomotives and Eagle Lake or right to the tramway equipment and Chamberlain Lake.
 It’s all flat trail terrain with no elevations to deal with but plenty of wet ground.
 The trail I normally take, provided I can find it and stay on it, actually runs down a stream bed for some dozens of yards.
 Waterproof hiking boots that come over your ankles are useful here.

 If you stay near the Eagle Lake side of the isthmus between the two lakes, as I do, then as you draw near to the clearing where the locomotives sit, you will begin to see relics in the woods, and eventually you’ll find yourself walking right between the rails that the trains once ran on.
 The rails are sinking into the ground and there are mature trees growing up between them.
 The locomotives are near the shore of Eagle Lake, along with much other equipment (Tramway under ‘Coordinates’).
-Just 25 yards beyond the locomotives you will find what was once a small rail-yard populated with the remnants of log-hauling railcars and other gear.
+Just 25 yards east of the locomotives, almost on the shore of Eagle Lake, you will find what was once a small rail-yard populated with the remnants of log-hauling railcars and other gear.
 A few yards further is a channel that was dug from Eagle Lake to the site where a large structure once stood, now gone, where the logs were pulled from Eagle Lake to be loaded onto the tramway.
-Among the other relics here are a large boat propeller and the crankshaft from an internal-combustion engine (look on the north side of the dug channel).
-There are also a few fossil brachiopods within the rocks strewn on the beach.
+Among the other relics here are a large boat propeller and the crankshaft from an internal-combustion engine — look on the north side of the dug channel.
+(There are also a few fossil brachiopods within the rocks strewn on the beach.)
+A bunch of other relics are scattered in the trees behind the locomotive tenders.

 Before the standard gauge railroad was built to haul logs to Umbazooksus Lake, a 3000-foot conveyor was used to move the logs, in a continuous line, from the shore of Eagle Lake to the shore of Chamberlain Lake, to the southwest.
 There is a pleasant highway of a hiking trail alongside the remains of this conveyor, the actual tramway, which is the word often used to refer to the whole place where the locomotives and all the relics now lie.
 The tramway consisted of a cable pulling a continuous string of wheel sets, resembling tiny railroad wheels, along tiny rails, and each wheel set held up one end of a log.
 So it is just over a half-mile hike to reach the other end of the tramway at Chamberlain Lake, well worth the time to see the equipment (and restoration under way) there.

 There are some historical placards on the locomotives and among the relics explaining that this whole operation was built in the 1920s (and abandoned in the 1930s) because Eagle Lake feeds the Allagash River, which flows northward.
 The paper mills, which used the timber cut in that region, were located to the south.
 Chamberlain Lake feeds the East Branch of the Penobscot River, which flows south, while the other lakes to the west of there all feed what is known as the West Branch watershed, the southward-flowing West Branch of the Penobscot River.
-Therefore, logs that had been cut to the east of Eagle Lake were floated across that lake to the dug channel where they could be transferred by tramway to Chamberlain Lake and later, by train, to Umbasooksus Lake, from which they could be conveyed by river to the mills at Millinocket and East Millinocket.
+Therefore, logs that had been cut to the east of Eagle Lake were floated across that lake to the dug channel next to the locomotives where, before the railroad was built, they could be transferred by tramway to Chamberlain Lake and, once the railroad made the tramway obsolete, by train, to Umbasooksus Lake.
+From Umbazooksus they could be conveyed by lakes and by river, which are part of the West Branch watershed, to the mills at Millinocket and East Millinocket.
 Log drives like this, though, ceased in the early 1970s and that’s when the Golden Road was extended to the border with Canada to the west and into the Allagash region to the north.

 Allow yourself enough time to hike out to your vehicle before dark.